-Pope Benedict XVI resigned on February 28, 2013, becoming the first pope to step down since 1415.
+Pope Benedict XVI resigned on Feb.
+28, 2013, becoming the first pope to step down since 1415.
 Benedict took the title "Pope Emeritus."
-Argentine cardinal Jorge Mario Bergoglio was elected Pope on March 13, becoming the first Latin-American to hold the title.
+Argentine Cardinal Jorge Mario Bergoglio was elected Pope on March 13, becoming the first Latin American to hold the title.
 Bergoglio took the name "Pope Francis," and is depicted here arriving for his weekly audience.

 Health authorities issued an alert on Jan.
-24, 2014 after cases of Ebola were reported in Guinea.
+24, 2014, after cases of Ebola were reported in Guinea.
 By March, the World Health Organization had officially declared an outbreak.
-Over the next two and a half years, the disease would infect people in the United States, Italy, Spain, England, Liberia, Mali, Nigeria, Senegal, and Sierra Leone.
+Over the next 2.5 years, the disease would infect people in the United States, Italy, Spain, England, Liberia, Mali, Nigeria, Senegal, and Sierra Leone.
 By the time the outbreak ended, Ebola had infected 28,600 people and caused 11,325 deaths.
 In this photo by John Moore, a burial team in hard-hit Liberia awaits decontamination.

 On Nov.
 13, 2015, terrorists launched a coordinated series of attacks in Paris.
 First, suicide bombers set off explosions in a stadium during a football match.
 A cluster of mass shootings and an explosion were then reported at several cafes.
 Finally, another mass shooting resulted in a bloody hostage standoff at a concert hall.
 This photo by Mstyslav Chernov captures mourners attending a vigil at the Place de la République the following day.